Kerah/recalcite/README.md

 RECALCITE
 ----------

-Expirement with Apache Caltsite for creation database interface with separate data sources.
+Experiment with Apache Caltsite for creation database interface with separate data sources.